 Our ethos is to reward attitude and not just outcomes.
 In daily life around school, students are encouraged to be positive, respectful and responsible members of the school community and their efforts in this sphere are explicitly recognised.
-House Points are awarded to individuals for excellent work, effort, or kindness towards others.
+House Points are awarded for excellent work, effort, or kindness towards others.
 Half and Full House Colours are awarded when House Point milestones are reached.

-Students may also be awarded Commendations (worth 5 House Points) for particularly impressive shows of effort or attainment across their curricular and co-curricular endeavours and contributions to the School.
+Students may also be awarded Commendations (worth 5 House Points) for particularly impressive shows of effort or attainment across their curricular and co-curricular endeavours and contributions to the school.

-For all year groups, individual achievements are celebrated in Year Assemblies or, where appropriate, in School Assemblies, and prizes are awarded in various areas at the end of each academic year.
+For all year groups, individual achievements are celebrated in year assemblies or, where appropriate, in school assemblies, and prizes are awarded in various areas at the end of each academic year.
 We would encourage you to tell your child's Tutor of their achievements outside school, so that these can also receive the recognition they deserve within school.

-If a student breaks the School Rules or falls short of our expectations in terms of their behaviour, they may be asked to sit a lunchtime detention where they will complete a 20-minute reflective task with a member of the pastoral team.
-An accumulation of lunchtime detentions or a more serious misdemeanour may result in an after-school detention.
-Please see our Beheaviour, Rewards and Sanctions policy for more details.
+If a student breaks School Rules or fails to meet our behaviour standards, disciplinary measures may be taken.
+For minor infractions, if a verbal warning proves ineffective, teachers will assign a Behaviour Point.
+An accumulation of Behaviour Points or a more serious misdemeanour may result in an After-School Detention.
+Please refer to our Behaviour, Rewards, and Sanctions policy for further information.